mcntsh/use-utility-classes/README.md

 }
 ```

 Otherwise just compose your styles as you would with JavaScript.
-Here's a real world example of a button:
+Here's a real world example of a `Button` component with a ghost/default variaton, and a loading state:

 ```javascript
 import useUtilityClasses from 'use-utility-classes'